SunilCs7/OwnSpotify/OwnSpotify/REDME.md

-this is my own spotify.
+# This is my own spotify.